rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 ## Higher-order components

-Soon HOC evolved into the picture to support code reuse.
-Essentially these are similar to the decorator pattern, a **function** that takes a **component** as the first parameter and returns a **function**.
-This is where you apply your crosscutting functionality.
+Soon HOC emerged to support code reuse.
+Essentially HOC are similar to the decorator pattern, a **function** that takes a **component** as the first parameter and returns a **function**.
+This is where you apply your cross-cutting functionality.

-**Example** of Higher-order components
+**Example** of higher-order component:

 ```jsx
 function withExample(Component) {